Project Artemis Mentoring

 At minimum, mentors are required to:

-- Join their fellow for the last three days of their training (February 24 through 26) at the Thunderbird campus in Glendale, AZ.
+- Join their fellow for the last three days of their training (March 30-April 1) at the Thunderbird campus in Glendale, AZ.
 Mentors are responsible for their own travel to Glendale, but rooms at Thunderbird’s Executive Inn and meals will be provided by the program during your time on campus.

 - Keep in touch on a regular basis with their mentee, usually via e-mail, Skype, or the phone.

 - Participate in quarterly conference calls for Artemis mentors with the Thunderbird for Good team.

 - A cultural orientation will be held by the Thunderbird for Good team prior to the program, which mentors are invited to participate in person or via teleconference.
 If you are unable to attend this session, a cultural orientation guide or recording of the orientation session will be made available online.

 - In addition, the library at Thunderbird has a wealth of information on Afghanistan.
 Mentors will be given access to the Thunderbird library’s Afghanistan resource page prior to the program to assist them in their preparation for this experience.

 For more information on qualifications and specific questions, download Mentoring FAQs here.